JordanRL/operator-overloading-rfc/README.md

 ### Drop In Type Replacements

-For applications that start with a numeric type and then later realize that it needs to be replaced with an object due to limitations of the scalar type, doing so represents a total refactor of the application.
+For applications that start with a numeric scalar type and then later realize that it needs to be replaced with an object due to limitations of the scalar type, doing so represents a total refactor of the application.
 This may happen if you find that the `int` needs to keep track of unit conversion, or if you find that the value can overflow the type.

 With operator overloads, you could replace the variable initialization without refactoring the rest of the code.